 Note: This blog post is from 2013.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.So perhaps you're currently running CF 9.0 or CF 9.0.1, and you may have noticed that there is a CF 9.0.2.
+And I may revise the content as necessary.So perhaps you're currently running CF 9.0 or CF 9.0.1, and you may have noticed that there is a CF 9.0.2.
 Have you wondered what it's about?
 And have you noticed that it's not something you can just update to from 9.0 or 9.0.1?
 It's a complete installer, meaning you need to uninstall CF 9.0 or 9.0.1 before you can move up to it.

 Should you?
 What do you gain? what do you lose? what are some gotchas?
 That's what this blog entry is about, answering the following questions: